ZhangSteven/geneva/YieldCalculationIMA.md

 Sales: we calculate time weighted capital in two cases:

-1. Sales not included;
+1. Cash flow due to sales of all bonds included;
-2. Sales included.
+2. Sales not included.

 ### Early Redemption Trades